Devildare687/ADVANCED-ENCRYPTION-TOOL/README.md

   Instead of requiring users to manage complex keys, the tool generates cryptographic keys based on a user-defined passphrase.
 This approach balances security with user-friendliness, ensuring that only the correct passphrase can unlock the encrypted data.

 - **Key Generation**
-  The tool employs an advanced key generation mechanism that converts the user-provided passphrase into a secure cryptographic key using a hashing algorithm (PBKDF2 with SHA-256).
+  The tool employs an advanced key generation mechanism that converts the user-provided passphrase into a secure cryptographic key using a hashing algorithm.
 This ensures that even weak or short passphrases are strengthened into robust keys.
 The generated key is then used for both encryption and decryption, eliminating the need for manual key management.

 - **Batch File Support for Ease of Use**
   To simplify the process, a custom batch file (`encryption_tool.bat`) has been included.
 With this, users can launch the tool directly as an application, eliminating the need to manually execute terminal commands.